magda-io/magda/README.md

 Most importantly, aspects are able to be declared dynamically by other services by simply making a call with a name, description and JSON schema.
 This means that if you have a requirement to store extra information about a dataset or distribution you can easily do so by declaring your own aspect.
 Because the system isn't opinionated about what a record is beyond a set of aspects, you can also use this to add new entities to the system that link together - for instance, we've used this to store projects with a name and description that link to a number of datasets.

-### Crawlers
+### Connectors
-Crawlers go out to external datasources and copy their metadata into the Registry, so that they can be searched and have other aspects attached to them.
-A crawler is simply a docker-based microservice that is invoked as a [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).
+Connectors go out to external datasources and copy their metadata into the Registry, so that they can be searched and have other aspects attached to them.
+A connector is simply a docker-based microservice that is invoked as a [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).
 It scans the target datasource (usually an open-data portal), then completes and shuts down.
-We have crawlers for a number of existing open data formats, otherwise you can easily write and run your own.
+We have connectors for a number of existing open data formats, otherwise you can easily write and run your own.

 ### Sleuthers
 A sleuther is a service that listens for new records or changes to existing records, performs some kind of operation and then writes the result back to the registry.
 For instance, we have a broken link sleuther that listens for changes to distributions, retrieves the URLs described, records whether they were able to be accessed successfully and then writes that back to the registry in its own aspect.